maikenlindstad/maikenlindstad/README.md

-### Hello!
+### Hello everyone!

 Junior frontend developer here!👋

 My name is Maiken and I recently finished two years of Noroff School of technology and digital media studying Front end development.
-Besides working with the course projects, I have been using my imagination to make professional webpages for fictive places like f.ex.
-Miss Robichauxs Academy, which is the school portrayed in American Horror Story, Season 3.
-Watching the episodes where this school is introduced helps me find the vibe and see what kind of webpage I should make, just like I would in a real setting.
+Besides working with the projects in school, I have been using my imagination to make professional webpages for fictive places like f.ex.
+Miss Robichauxs Academy, which is the school portrayed in season 3 of American Horror Story.
+Watching the episodes where this school was introduced and the organization was talking about it self helped me find the vibe and see what kind of webpage I should make.
 It is important to get to know the business/organizatin to be able to help them show their best selves.
-If you want to visit the school site I built it is important to know that none of the written materials or photographs are mine.
-Please see citation and acknowledgements here: Coming...Check out the site: https://miss-robichauxs-academy.netlify.app/
+If you want to visit the school site that I built it is first important to know that none of the written materials or photographs are mine.
+Please see citation and acknowledgements here: Coming soon...
+Check out the site: https://miss-robichauxs-academy.netlify.app/

-Making these websites gives me a lot practice for upcoming real projects and I am currently working on improving my portfolio by adjusting to the Heroku and Strapi changes that have occurred recently.
+Making these kinds of websites gives me a lot practice for upcoming real projects.

+I am currently working on improving my portfolio by adjusting to the Heroku and Strapi changes that have occurred recently, but also have a few other projects in mind.

-I have not worked on any real life projects yet, but I have my own e-commerce selling witchy and Halloween items.
-You are welcome to visit the site: https://svartsalt.no/
+I have not worked on any real life projects, but do have my own e-commerce selling witchy and Halloween items.
+You are welcome to visit the site which is made using Wordpress and Chic Lite theme template: https://svartsalt.no/

 At last, I find a lot of fun and enjoyment in making simple online games and I am currently learning how to make something bigger through "Let's build an RPG with JavaScript - Part 1: Project Beginnings #pizzalegends" with Drew Conley. https://www.youtube.com/watch?v=fyi4vfbKEeo

 If you like my stuff you can always reach out to collaborate.
 I am also looking for jobs, so please do not hesitate to contact me if you need more people in you business/organisation.

+### Contact
 Linkedin:
 https://www.linkedin.com/in/maiken-aure-lindstad-b6b149161/